xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Purpose

-Provide a default value for this option using an XCDL expression.
+Provide a default value for this option using an xCDL expression.

 ### Syntax